realA10001986/SID/README.md

 ### Display messages

-Your SID can subscribe to a user-configured topic and display messages received for this topic on its display.
+Your SID can subscribe to a user-configured topic and display short messages received for this topic on its display.
 This can be used to display the status of other HA/MQTT devices, for instance alarm systems.

-Only ASCII messages are supported, the maximum length is - given the nature of the display - eight characters.
+Only characters a-z/A-Z/0-9 are supported, the maximum length is - given the nature of the display - eight characters.

 ### Setup